scala/scala.epfl.ch/records/2023-Q1-roadmap.md

 layout: contact
 ---

-This page lists the projects that the Scala Center will work on during the current quarter.
+This page lists the projects that the Scala Center are working on during the current quarter.
 We also post regular updates about our projects on the [Scala Contributors forum](https://contributors.scala-lang.org/c/scala-center/25).